-- A. establish a quality management program; - B. establish and oversee operating and emergency procedures; - C. determine personnel required to have individual monitoring under part 4733.0320; - D. investigate each known or suspected case of an individual being exposed to radiation levels that exceed the limits established under this chapter; - E. assume control of the equipment and institute corrective actions, including shutdown of operations in emergency or unsafe conditions; - F. design and oversee initial, annual, and other required trainings; - G. confirm that equipment maintenance is performed according to this chapter; - H. perform, or arrange to have performed: - (1) radiation surveys; - (2) radiation protection program audits under part 4733.0420; - (3) calibrations and equipment performance evaluations; - (4) review of quality control tests and spot checks; and

-(5) initial and annual operator competency audits.
+- A. establish a quality management program; - B. establish and oversee operating and emergency procedures; - C. determine personnel required to have individual monitoring under part 4733.0320; - D. investigate each known or suspected case of an individual being exposed to radiation levels that exceed the limits established under this chapter; - E. assume control of the equipment and institute corrective actions, including shutdown of operations in emergency or unsafe conditions; - F. design and oversee initial, annual, and other required trainings; - G. confirm that equipment maintenance is performed according to this chapter; - H. perform, or arrange to have performed: - (1) radiation surveys under part 4733.0265; - (2) radiation protection program audits under part 4733.0420; - (3) calibrations and equipment performance evaluations; - (4) review of quality control tests and spot checks; - (5) initial and annual operator competency audits; and - (6) supervising and reviewing personnel dosimetry.